-• When the outcome measure is observed for all subjects in the analytic sample, the WWC requires the following data from the authors: (a) the means and standard deviations of the outcome measure for the analytic sample, separately for the intervention and comparison groups; (b) the means of the outcome measure for the subjects in the analytic sample with observed baseline data, separately for the intervention and comparison groups; (c) the correlation between the baseline and the outcome measures, and (d) an estimate of the baseline difference based on study data.
-As noted in Step 3 (the section on imputed outcome data) above, the correlation can be estimated on a sample other than the analytic sample, but must not be estimated using imputed data.
+- When the outcome measure is observed for all subjects in the analytic sample, the WWC requires the following data from the authors: (a) the means and standard deviations of the outcome measure for the analytic sample, separately for the intervention and comparison groups; (b) the means of the outcome measure for the subjects in the analytic sample with observed baseline data, separately for the intervention and comparison groups; (c) the correlation between the baseline and the outcome measures; and (d) an estimate of the baseline difference based on study data.
+As noted in step 3 of the section on imputed outcome data, the correlation can be estimated on a sample other than the analytic sample but must not be estimated using imputed data.
 If the authors did not impute the baseline data, then the WWC will use baseline means and standard deviations to measure the baseline difference for the portion of the analytic sample with observed baseline data.
-However, if the study did impute baseline data, then the WWC will include the imputed data when calculating the means (but use standard deviations based only on the observed data).

-• When the outcome measure is imputed for some subjects in the analytic sample, in addition to (c) and (d), the following data are required: (e) the means of the outcome measure for the subjects in the analytic sample with observed outcome data, separately for the intervention and comparison groups; (f) the means of the outcome measure for the subjects in the analytic sample with observed baseline and outcome data, separately for the intervention and comparison groups; (g) the standard deviations of the outcome measure for either the sample of subjects in the analytic sample with observed outcome data or the sample with observed baseline and outcome data; and (h) the number of subjects with observed outcome data in the analytic sample by condition.
+However, if the study did impute baseline data, then the WWC will include the imputed data when calculating the means but will use standard deviations based only on the observed data. - When the outcome measure is imputed for some subjects in the analytic sample, in addition to (c) and (d), the following data are required: (e) the means of the outcome measure for the subjects in the analytic sample with observed outcome data, separately for the intervention and comparison groups; (f) the means of the outcome measure for the subjects in the analytic sample with observed baseline and outcome data, separately for the intervention and comparison groups; (g) the standard deviations of the outcome measure for either the sample of subjects in the analytic sample with observed outcome data; and (h) the number of subjects with observed outcome data in the analytic sample by condition.

-If these data are not reported in the study, the WWC will request them from the authors.
+If these data are not reported in the study, then the WWC will request them from the authors.

-There are two special considerations for applying the requirement in Step 5b when an analysis uses non-response weights or complete case analysis:
+The two special considerations for applying the requirement in step 5b when an analysis uses nonresponse weights or complete case analysis are as follows:

-- An analysis that uses non-response weights to address missing outcome data must satisfy baseline equivalence using observed data for the analytic sample using weighted means. - Because no baseline data are missing or imputed, a complete case analysis that excludes cases with missing baseline data must satisfy the baseline equivalence requirement using the observed data for the analytic sample, as described above in Step 3 of Section A of this chapter, rather than using the formulas in Appendix C. In other words, the complete case analysis must satisfy baseline equivalence using Step 5a, and not Step 5b.
+- An analysis that uses nonresponse weights to address missing outcome data must satisfy baseline equivalence using observed data for the analytic sample using weighted means. - Because no baseline data are missing or imputed, a complete case analysis that excludes cases with missing baseline data must satisfy the baseline equivalence requirement using the observed data for the analytic sample, as described above in step 3 of section II.A, rather than using the formulas in appendix B. In other words, the complete case analysis must satisfy baseline equivalence using step 5a and not step 5b.

-WWC Review Process for Step 5b of the Review of Studies with Missing Data
+WWC review process for step 5b of the review of studies with missing data

-- If the study satisfies the baseline equivalence requirement using the largest baseline difference (estimated according to the formulas in Appendix C) accounting for the missing or imputed data, the study is eligible to receive the rating Meets WWC Group Design Standards With Reservations.
-To receive this rating, the study must also satisfy the requirements in Chapter IV, including that the study must examine at least one eligible outcome measure that meets review requirements and be free of confounding factors. - If the study does not satisfy the baseline equivalence requirement using the largest baseline difference accounting for the missing or imputed data, the study is rated Does Not Meet WWC Group Design Standards.
+- If the study satisfies the baseline equivalence requirement using the largest baseline difference (estimated according to the formulas in appendix B) accounting for the missing or imputed data, the study is eligible to receive the rating Meets WWC Group Design Standards With Reservations.
+To receive this rating, the study must also satisfy the requirements in chapter IV, including that the study must examine at least one eligible outcome measure that meets review requirements and be free of confounding factors. - If the study does not satisfy the baseline equivalence requirement using the largest baseline difference accounting for the missing or imputed data, then the study is rated Does Not Meet WWC Group Design Standards.

-D. Complier Average Causal Effects
+D. Complier average causal effects